Longford based, nationwide supporthello@purpletree.ie1800 787 333

 Statutory Sick Pay Entitlements Change Year to Year

 The Sick Leave Act 2022 originally envisaged a phased increase in statutory sick pay entitlements over several years.
-The Government deferred some of these planned increases, keeping the entitlement at 5 days for both 2024 and 2025.
-The confirmed position for 2026 should be verified directly with workplacerelations.ie or citizensinformation.ie.
+The Government paused those increases, holding the entitlement at 5 days for 2024, 2025 and 2026, and in April 2025 confirmed it would stay at 5 days rather than rising to 7 or 10 days.
+Employers can confirm the current position directly with workplacerelations.ie or citizensinformation.ie.

 Each time the statutory floor shifts, the “more favourable” comparison shifts with it.
-A company scheme that clearly exceeded the minimum when it was 3 days in 2023 might sit closer to the line once the entitlement reaches 7 or 10 days in future years.
+A company scheme that clearly exceeded the minimum when it was 3 days in 2023 sits closer to the line now that the floor is 5 days, and it could be caught again if the entitlement is ever increased.
 Employers cannot set their sick pay policy once and assume it remains compliant indefinitely.

 This is one of the operational details that catches employers off guard.
 Sick pay compliance is not a one-time exercise.
 It requires annual review against a moving baseline.
 Our employment advice team monitors these changes and proactively updates client policies so employers are never caught behind.